Camera algorithms

 Wide angle and fish-eye cameras

 Used with distorted cameras.
-The stabilized video may be either undistorted (pin-hole stabilized camera), fish-eye distorted (equiangular stabilized camera) or equirectangular projection.
+The stabilized video may be either undistorted (pin-hole stabilized camera), fish-eye distorted (equiangular stabilized camera), or equirectangular projection.
 Requires per-module factory calibration of lens distortions.
-This algorithm is MMS property.
+This algorithm is an MMS property.

 Group 2626